 Sometimes there is not enough community property to pay these debts.
 In that case, the debtor can seize the separate property of either spouse.

-But if a spouse incurred a debt before the marriage neither the community nor the other spouse is liable for it.12
+Note that if a spouse incurred a debt liability before the marriage, neither the community nor the other spouse is liable for it.12